aholstenson/miio/README.md

 ## Tokens

-A few Miio devices send back their token during a handshake and can be used without figuring out the token.
+A few miIO devices send back their token during a handshake and can be used without figuring out the token.
 Most devices hide their token, such as Yeelights and the Mi Robot Vacuum.